polyaxon/polyaxon/docs/templates/experimentation/jobs.md

 ## Checking the jobs of a project

-We can check that the project has now a job creted.
+We can check that the project has now a job created.
 For that we can use Polyaxon dashboard or Polyaxon CLI,

 ```bash